Ravindu-Yasas-Nagasinghe/Document-scanner-app-with-Optical-Character-Recognition./README.md

 1. Google's ML Kit Text Recognition API
 2. ArthurHub/Android-Image-Cropper

 Given below is a test scenario of the app developed.
 Here we scan the document, crop the relevant part for OCR and then display the text in another activity.
-This app can be further improved to use this captured text in some process.
+This app can be further improved to use this captured text in some other process.

 ### Test 1